AbhishekRS4/ML_SAR_Ships_Seg/README.md

 ## Info
 * The project is regarding the segmentation of ships in the processed images extracted from the Synthetic Aperture Radar (SAR) data
-* This project involves learning some new things like various model optimization strategies, using TFRecords for dataset creation along with using Nvidia Dali for training and using KServe for deployment of the ML model
+* This project involves learning some advanced concepts like various model training and inference optimization strategies, using TFRecords for dataset creation, training using Nvidia Dali Pipelines, DDP training using torchrun.

 ## Instructions to run code for data preparation